 Thermoelectric devices

 According to Dr Sethi, there is a great need for such equipment in the village.
 If you keep any such device on top of the stove, then electricity can be generated from it.
-He explains that it is even more beneficial than solar PV (Solar Photovoltaic) because you cannot use solar panels when there is no sunlight, whereas thermoelectric equipment generates electricity only on the difference in temperature.
+He explains that it is even more beneficial than solar PV (Solar Photovoltaic) because you cannot use solar panels when there is no sunlight, whereas thermoelectric equipment generates electricity only on the temperature difference.